pslucas0212/DNSUpdating/README.md

 # DNS Dynamic Updating

-Updated 2021-05-03
+Update in progress - 2022-03-17

-**Note:** named is running on a RHEL 8.3 server updated in April 2021 and the test client servers is also running RHEL 8.3
+**Note:** named is running on a RHEL 8.5 server updated in March 2022.
 For this example the subnet is 10.1.10.0/24 and domain is example.com

+## Install named

 ## Notes on setting up dynamic DNS with nsupdate